cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   preferencesClient.setApplicationPreferences("Dev", "MyApp", propMap);

-  // Get only the Preferences of MyApp application which is deployed in the Dev namespace preferencesClient.getApplicationPreferences("Dev", "MyApp", false);
+  // Get only the Preferences of MyApp application which is deployed in the Dev namespace Map<String, String> appPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", false);

-  // Get the resolved Preferences (collapsed with higher level(s) of preferences) preferencesClient.getApplicationPreferences("Dev", "MyApp", true);
+  // Get the resolved Preferences (collapsed with higher level(s) of preferences) Map<String, String> resolvedAppPrefs = preferencesClient.getApplicationPreferences("Dev", "MyApp", true);

 .. _program-client: